FractalWanderer/Obsidian-Programming/Kubernetes/Guides/Connect Two Containers in Different Pods.md

 ---
 ## Pre-requisites

 1. A kubernetes cluster with which to work with.
+See [[Creating a Local Kind Kubernetes Cluster]]
-2. Two pod deployments, each of which need at minimum 1 container as the sender, and 1 container as the receiver.
+2. Two applications to deploy that can communicate through HTTP/HTTPS.

 ## Step 1